How often should I test for HIV and STIs?

-If you are a guy who has sex with other guys and you’ve had at least one partner in the past three months, then you should be getting tested for HIV and STIs four times a year, or once every three months.
+If you are a guy who has sex with other guys and you’ve had at least one casual parter in the past three months, then you should be getting tested for HIV and STIs four times a year, or once every three months.
 Simple!

 If you haven’t had any sex since your last negative test result and are certain you are HIV negative, then you don’t need to get a test.
 How to be sure you’re neg?
-You need to have had two tests taken 3 months apart (called the window period) where you’ve had no sex in between the tests and the result for both was negative.
+You need to have had two tests taken 3 months apart (called the window period) where you’ve had no sex in between the tests, and the results for both were negative.

-However, if this changes and you start getting some action, you should schedule a HIV and STI test and then continue to test every three months.
+However, if this changes and you start getting some action, you should schedule an HIV and STI test and then continue to test every three months.

 What if I’m in a monogamous relationship?